Unit 5 - Practice Quiz

 33 The transition probability represents:

-A. The probability of receiving a reward in state
+A. The probability of taking action in state

 34 Which of the following guarantees the convergence of Q-learning to the optimal ?